temochka/sublime-text-2-github-tools/README.md

 Use `Cmd` instead of `Ctrl` on Mac OS X.

+## Settings

+- debug_mode: enable debug mode (default: false)
+- github_hostnames: add altenative github host names (default: github.com)

+To disable the context menu:
+- create a new file called `Context.sublime-menu` in `Packages/GitHub Tools/` (go there via "Browse Packages" in the settings menu)
+- add `[]` as the content of this new file
+- this effectively replaces the context menu items for this package with "nothing"

 ## Get it installed ##

 ### With The Package Control Plugin ###